From Zero to Deployment-Ready

 Post-Training Support

 Training is only valuable if the skills stick.
-We know that real questions often surface weeks after a course ends, when participants begin applying what they learned to production environments.
+Real questions tend to surface weeks after a course ends, when participants begin applying what they learned to production environments.
 That is why every training engagement includes access to our engineering team for follow-up questions after the course concludes.

-Our post-training support covers configuration advice, troubleshooting guidance and best practice recommendations.
-If a participant encounters a scenario they did not cover during the course, they can reach out to the same engineers who delivered the training.
-There is no call centre queue, no ticket system and no waiting for a callback from someone who was not in the room.
+Post-training support covers configuration advice, troubleshooting guidance and best practice recommendations.
+If a participant encounters a scenario they did not cover during the course, they reach out to the same engineers who delivered the training.
+No call centre queue, no ticket system, no waiting for a callback from someone who was not in the room.

 For organisations with ongoing training needs, we offer annual training partnerships.
 These include refresher sessions when Peplink releases major firmware updates, onboarding courses for new staff joining the team, and access to our knowledge base of deployment guides, configuration templates and troubleshooting checklists.
 This ensures your team stays current as the Peplink platform evolves and your network grows.